redpanda20/redpanda_11ty/README.md

-Eleventy refactor of personal site.
-Files generated from original static site.
-To build:
+# Build Instructions

-1. npm install
+- npm install

-2. npm run build
+- npm run build

+- (Live) npm run serve

-The site input is in src/, output will be in dist/ by default.
+Site output will be in will be in _site.